-There’s limited options for the large person, which narrows the field down dramatically.
+There are limited options for the large adult Man over 300lbs, which narrows the field down dramatically.
 With the options severely downsized, being indecisive from an overload of options is no longer a problem.

-The biggest problem of course is finding an E-scooter with a sufficient weight capacity to handle your body weight.
+The biggest problem, of course, is finding an E-scooter with sufficient weight capacity to handle your body weight.
 Its also important to keep in mind that if you weigh close to the max capacity, the motor on the scooter will be strained.

-So do expect to get less miles per recharge and a reduced top speed from a scooter if you do this.
-Ideally, you want to find a E-scooter with at least a 50 pound higher capacity than your body weight.
+So do expect to get fewer miles per recharge and a reduced top speed from a scooter if you do this.
+Ideally, you want to find an E-scooter with at least a 50 pound higher capacity than your body weight.